kstulgys/dev-portfolio/content/home.md

   > I am Singing Wind, Chief of the Martians.
 I've got to find a way to escape the horrible ravages of youth.
-Suddenly, I'm going to the bathroom like clockwork, every three hours.
-And those jerks at Social Security stopped sending me checks.
-Now 'I'' have to pay ''them'!

   `Now Fry, it's been a few years since medical school, so remind me.
   Disemboweling in your species: fatal or non-fatal?`

   **What are you hacking off?
 Is it my torso?!
 'It is!'
 My precious torso!